SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-More examples of using the 'if' command in the real world:
+More examples of using the `if` command in the real world:

 Example 1: